Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 Profile vs. Persona: What’s the Difference?

 Tony Zambito notes that ideal customer profiles are more focused on traditional sales and marketing approaches.
-They tend to veer toward traditional methods of customer target and account segmentation, and the buying process.
-In other words, profiles tend to focus on the money: who is capable of buying, not necessarily whether or not they are interested in buying.
-But, as he points out, such profiles are not based on deep buyer insights and don’t really get to the heart of why customers really make decisions; they don’t say anything about a customer’s values or delve into their experiences.
+These profiles tend to focus on the money: Usually, who is capable of buying – not necessarily whether or not they’re interested in buying.
+But, as he points out, these profiles aren’t based on deep buyer insights and don’t really get to the heart of why customers really make decisions.
+They don’t say anything about a customer’s values or delve into their experiences.
+In other words, they’re the “what” – not the “how” or the “why.”

-The persona is a specific individual who represents your “typical” or ideal customer — a person with a name, a photograph and real motivations, values, preferences and dislikes.
+A buyer persona, on the other hand, is a detailed, quasi-fictional representation of the target customer that reveals the individual behind those demographic categories.
+This persona is a specific individual who represents your typical or ideal customer — a person with a name, a photo, and real motivations, values, preferences and dislikes.
 The more detailed the persona, the better; it should explain what makes your customer tick and how and why they make their decisions.
-The buyer persona takes you inside your customer’s mind and heart, offering insights not only into who they are, but also why they do what they do — or more importantly, why they buy what they buy.
-The customer journey map shows you how they interact with your brand, and others — and organizations not even in competition with you — along their path to purchase.
-It’s a roadmap of awareness, consideration, conversion, advocacy and loyalty.
+The buyer persona takes you inside your customer’s mind and heart, offering insights not only into who they are, but also why they do what they do (or more importantly, why they buy what they buy).

 Getting Down to Business: Creating your Buyer Personas and Customer Journeys

-We’ve broken down each process into seven steps that will guide your persona creation and journey mapping.
-Following these seven steps, we’ve provided some additional exercises that can bolster your personas and journeys, help you mine for information, organize your research and make sure you’ve covered every aspect of your audience.
+We’ve broken down each process into steps that will guide your persona creation and journey mapping.
+Following these steps, you can bolster your personas and journeys, mine for information, organize your research, and cover every aspect of your audience.

 The first step is to develop the ideal customer profile.
-Again, the profile is different from the persona; the profile is generic, overarching information.
+Again, this profile is different from the persona; we’re aiming for generic, overarching information here.
 You can cull this information from your customer data, as well as based on the market research you’ve done to determine who your product appeals to.
-As you develop the profile, it should include:
+As you develop the profile, it should include the following information.

 B2C: